Which city is cheaper, Prague or Hong Kong?

 If you're trying to decide where to visit between Hong Kong or Prague, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Hong Kong is a dense, cosmopolitan, and glamorous city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 You'll find world class beauty here as well.
-And you can't forget about the food, hiking, and shopping.
+And you can't forget about the shopping, museums, and nightlife.

 Prague is a fun-filled, cultural, and historical city.
 Travelers will also find plenty of sights and attractions here, as it's a big city that attracts lots of visitors.
 It's considered by many to be an absolutely beautiful destination, too.
 Visitors also love the live music, shopping, and museums.

-Known for it's food scene, Hong Kong is always at the top of any foodie's travel list.
+Eat your way through Hong Kong, as it has many local or world renowned restaurants to choose from.
 The city's population is famous for its frequency of dining out, and the prolific diversity of restaurants is obvious from the moment you arrive.
 There are street food stalls and night markets, as well as luxury award winning restaurants.
 The city holds tight to its culinary traditions, but fusion restaurants are creeping in as well.
 Some of the most famous Hong Kong foods include dim sum, sweet and sour pork, and roast goose.

 The nightlife in Prague is well established with world renowned clubs and venues.
 The city has long been famous as a beer drinking capital, and although prices are higher than they once were, the fun is the same.
 The nightlife vibe is great any night of the week, but weekends tend to be the most active.

-Known for shopping, Hong Kong draws large crowds to its stores.
+The abundance of shops in Hong Kong make it a world-class shopping destination.
 There is a high concentration of shopping malls in the city, and you'll likely find yourself cutting through malls to access different parts of town.
 The city is arguably one of the best shopping cities in the world.
 Popular items to purchase in the city include designer clothes, handbags, electronics, jewelry, watches, and tailor-made suits.

-Hong Kong is an amazing family-friendly city to visit.
+With a huge array of activities for kids, Hong Kong is very family-friendly.
 In addition to its many fascinating cultural experiences like visiting the markets and historical landmarks, this city also has a diversity of kid-friendly entertainment options.
 The most obvious is Disneyland, but there are also other amusement parks and aquariums like Ocean Park.
 Make sure you check out the Symphony of Lights in the evening and head to The Peak Tower during the day.

-Hong Kong and Prague are both fun to visit as a couple.
+Hong Kong and Prague are both world-class to visit as a couple.

 Hong Kong has so much to offer for a romantic couple's vacation.
 This city is filled with luxury hotels, beautiful parks, and impressive restaurants.
 For a romantic evening, check out the Symphony of Lights over Victoria Harbour after the sun sets.

-Prague is fantastic couple's destination with fun and romantic activities.
+Prague is a great city for couples, as it has plenty to offer.
 Whether you're enjoy beautiful architecture, historical buildings, or a night out drinking, this city makes a great stop for a couple's vacation.

 Hong Kong is a good city to visit for backpackers.
 The city is more expensive than many places, but cheap eateries and free activities are abundant.
 Many backpackers stay in the Tsim Sha Shui area of Kowloon.
 This is where you'll find the frequently talked about Chungking Mansions.
 Times are changing though, and you'll find more hostels on Hong Kong Island these days as well.

-Visitors will find public transit in both Hong Kong and Prague.
+Visitors will find world-class public transit in both Hong Kong and Prague.

 Visitors in Hong Kong can get around quickly with the extensive public transit system.
 Land transportation includes the MTR (Mass Transit Railway), buses, minibuses, and tramways.
 There are also ferries that connect the different parts of the city.

-Visitors in Prague can get around quickly with the extensive public transit system.
+Prague has a world-class public transit network to take passengers everywhere in the city.
 Metro lines, trams, and buses will take you smoothly through old and new town.

-Hong Kong and Prague are similar when it comes to walkability.
+Hong Kong and Prague are world-class when it comes to walkability.

 It's very easy to get around on foot in Hong Kong.
 The city has many parks and walking paths that connect different areas.

-It is easy to get around Prague on foot.
+Getting around Prague on foot is easy.
 The tourist area through old town is easily explored on foot.
 Walking around town is the best way to soak up the atmosphere.

 Hong Kong is a bustling city that offers something for everyone.
+Hikers are also drawn to this area.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 You'll find shopping and museums around the city of Prague.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.